PoisotLab/2015_ms_datamining/ms.md_m.md

 South-Atlantic America, and the western coasts of New Zealand and Australia -- this is clearly symmetrical along the equator.
 Network structure, here measured by network connectance, follows a different trend than genera richness or interactions do.
-Connectance is, overall, stable along the gradient, with a decline only at higher latitudes.
+Connectance is stable along the gradient, but declines at extreme latitudes (Figure 2B).

 # Challenges moving forward